openfisca/openfisca-doc/tax_and_benefit_system.md

 Basically a tax and benefit system contains simulation [variables](variables.md) (source code) and [legislation parameters](parameters.md) (data).

-This instance may host so many versions as there are countries in the world.
+This instance may host as many versions as there are countries in the world.

 > The OpenFisca core engine is able to simulate any country legislation once it is (partially) represented as source code.